 Recent Updates in FOTA Technology

-• Better Security: Updates are now more secure, protecting your device from unauthorized access.
+- Better Security: Updates are now more secure, keeping your device safe against unauthorized access.

 What are the top six firmware development approaches?